UPTET cancelled after paper leak, 26 arrested, Yogi says will invoke NSA against culprits | Education

 - India

-The UPTET scheduled to be held on Sunday was canceled after a question paper for the exam was leaked, an officer here announced shortly before the exam was to begin.
+The UPTET scheduled to be held on Sunday was cancelled after a question paper for the exam was leaked, an officer here announced shortly before the exam was to begin.

-In a statement issued here, the UP Government said that more than 26 persons have been arrested in this connection.
+In a statement issued here, the UP government said 26 persons have been arrested in this connection, while Chief Minister Yogi Adityanath said he will invoke the National Security Act and Gangster Act against the culprits.
+Close to 20 lakh candidates were to appear for the Uttar Pradesh Teachers Eligibility Test (UPTET) on Sunday.
+They will now appear in a rescheduled exam, to be held within a month.

-''So far as many as 26 persons have been arrested from different districts of the state.
-Of this, 16 arrests were made in Prayagraj,'' it said.
-Those arrested in Prayagraj include Satya Prakash Singh, an assistant teacher at a primary school in the city's Shankargarh area.
+The Uttar Pradesh Basic Education Board (UPBEB) will conduct the UPTET exam again after one month.
+The government will bear the entire expenditure on the re-examination, said additional chief secretary Basic Education department, Deepak Kumar.
+Opposition parties slammed the Yogi government for the breach of security and accused it of abetting corruption in the state.
+Of the 25 arrests, 16 were made from Prayagraj, the government statement said.
+Those arrested in Prayagraj include Satya Prakash Singh, an assistant teacher at a primary school in the city’s Shankargarh area.

 When searched, he was found to have the solved question paper in his WhatsApp.
 Rajendra Patel - the alleged mastermind of the whole operation - and Chaturbhuj Singh, one of the key players, were also among those arrested from Prayagraj, according to the statement.
 Besides them, police arrested other members of the gang, including one Sunny Singh, who was instrumental in sourcing solvers from Bihar, the statement said.